gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. Focus on the most important fields first ([Mandatory fields](/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are important/interesting.
    - You don't need to upload your entire database into the Aggregator.
 Some of your fields are purely internal management.
 2. Check that your file does not have
-   - catalogNumber duplicate
+   - catalogNumber duplicates
-   - "N/A"
+   - empty scientificName fields
-   - Special symbols ($, ç, ö, #, %, etc.)
+   - duplicated columns

-Please check out our [FAQs](/en/data-aggregator-faqs){:target="_blank"} for more details on how to prepare your dataset/collection for the upload in the Data Aggregator.
+Please check out our [FAQs](/en/data-aggregator-faqs){:target="_blank"} for more details on how to prepare your dataset/collection for the upload in DAGI.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">
   <p style="font-size: 20px;"><strong>What you are expected to have at the end of this step:</strong></p>
-  <p>✅ 1 csv or tab-separated values file (.tab or .txt) of a maximum size of 20 Mbyte/Mo, with your data arranged as <strong>one line is one occurrence/specimen</strong>, <strong>one column is one attribute</strong>, and <strong>no empty lines</strong></p>.
+  <p>✅ 1 .csv or tab-separated .txt file of a maximum size of 800 Mbyte (=Mo), with your data arranged as <strong>one line is one occurrence/specimen</strong>, <strong>one column is one attribute</strong>, and <strong>there are no empty lines</strong></p>.
   <table style="background-color: {{ site.data.colors.lightgreen.transparency }}; width: 100%; border-collapse: collapse; border: 1px solid black;">
   <tr>
     <th style="text-align: left; vertical-align: middle; border: 1px solid black; padding: 10px; background-color: {{ site.data.colors.lightgreen.background }};">catalogNumber</th>